valeriatisch/transfer-learn-dup-detection/README.md

 If no path to a config file is specified, the application will look for a file named `config.yml` in the `settings` directory by default.

 The specified datasets in `settings/config.yml` will be either downloaded and saved in the specified directory or loaded from this directory.

+A `log/logs.log` file will be created in the repo root directory.
+It will save all logs from an application run.